nus-cs2113-AY2223S2/tp/docs/UserGuide.md

-**confliction checking: **
+**Confliction Checking: **

-- the app will only check conflictions between events and classes that have **starting date & time and ending date & time, within the time period of selected semester. **
+- NUSPlanner will only check for conflicts between events and classes that have **starting date & time and ending date & time, within the time period of selected semester.**
 - Users need to check themselves whether the events will clash with each other during vacation periods.